roozbehsam/roozbehsam.github.io/_posts/2024-06-10-sql-n-plus-1-query-problem.md

   path: /assets/img/posts/sql-query-problem.png
 category: [Database]
 tags: [sql, database, django, sqlalchemy ,database_optimization, performance_optimization]
-published: false
+published: true
 sitemap: true
 ---
-Are You Experiencing Performance Issues in Your SQL ORMs?
-You Might Be Facing the Notorious N+1 Query Problem!"

-The N+1 query problem in SQL ORMs (Object-Relational Mappings) occurs when an application needs to load a collection of related entities, but instead of retrieving all the necessary data in a single query, it executes one query to retrieve the main entities and then N additional queries to retrieve the related entities for each main entity.
+The N+1 query problem in SQL ORMs occurs when an application needs to load a collection of related entities, but instead of retrieving all the necessary data in a single query, it executes one query to retrieve the main entities and then N additional queries to retrieve the related entities for each main entity.
 This results in N+1 queries, which can lead to significant performance issues due to the large number of database calls.

 ### Explanation
 The N+1 query problem happens because of inefficient fetching strategies.
 For instance, suppose you have a list of users and each user has a set of related profile pictures.
 Without optimization, the ORM might: